Upgang Lifeboat Station: History

+The Upgang Lifeboat Station was closed in 1919.
 No evidence remains of the Upgang boathouse.
 Upgang lifeboat had been launched just 11 times in 54 years, saving 9 lives.

-The William Riley of Birmingham and Leamington (ON 594) was transferred to the Whitby No.2 station, serving until 1931.
-Sold from service that year, the boat was re-discovered in 2005, in a neglected state.
+Sold from service in 1931, the William Riley of Birmingham and Leamington (ON 594) was re-discovered in 2005, in a neglected state.
 Restoration was carried out, with the boat now used for display purposes.
 On 4 March 2024, William Riley of Birmingham and Leamington was taken to London, and displayed alongside a brand new lifeboat, outside Westminster Abbey at the RNLI 200 service.

 Station honours

 The following are awards made at Upgang.